salindersidhu/CHIP8/README.md

 ## ROMs:

 ROMs for the CHIP-8 system can be obtained online for free at [Internet Archive](https://archive.org/details/Chip-8RomsThatAreInThePublicDomain).
-In order to load these ROMs with the interpreter, the files must be renamed to have a `.c8` extension.

 # Development